10 Signs That Technology Is Working For Your Students

 Then imagine the invisible forces of inspiration at work when students produce amazing multi-media projects, show you who they really are as they emerge from their learning cocoons.
 Watch them blossom and open up as individuals who are learning more than the language you teach.
 They are learning the “songs of themselves”, as Walt Whitman once said…

-When we get into the mindset of teacher as facilitator, we begin to realize that any measures of success are mutually symbiotic.
+- Both you and your students think beyond the coursebook: When we get into the mindset of teacher as facilitator, we begin to realize that any measures of success are mutually symbiotic.
 As you experiment with ideas for exploiting tools to aid second language acquisition, your students also become explorers.
 When you tangibly demonstrate what freedom from the coursebook really means, your students will finally realize that language is alive, that they can shape its meaning, and that it can change how they see the world.

 In more practical teacher terms, students write more, read more, speak more, listen more, recycle more, revise more and communicate more.

-It’s palpable and unmistakable.
+- Students are fully engaged in learning: It’s palpable and unmistakable.
 Creative projects and group dynamics are being transformed by just the right challenges and projects.
 Bullies begin to co-operate and shy students begin to forget themselves as they contribute to the group.
 Extroverts learn to listen and introverts share their deeper insights.
 The group personalizes the individual and the individual transforms the group.

 Multi-media projects bring out the best in everyone because there is no limit to what collaborative learning can achieve and the process is so much fun.

-I emphasize group work here as it’s obvious that thing are going well when group dynamics are flowing socially and intellectually.
+- Fun classroom dynamics: I emphasize group work here as it’s obvious that thing are going well when group dynamics are flowing socially and intellectually.
 Body language, facial expressions and levels of rapport reveal themselves on many levels.